WarlockAlan/WarlockAlan.github.io/source/_posts/Principles of Economics(chapter1).md

 4.People respond to incentives.

->e.g The law of demand. [^1] People respond to incentives so they could get more profits.
+>e.g The law of demand.
+(The higher the price, the lower the quantity demanded and vice versa.)
+People respond to incentives so they could get more profits.

 **How people interact**